alishiraliGit/multi-criteria-deep-q-learning/Health_RL_research.md

 3. Calculate reward: survival_reward * survival transition probability

 Do this procedure for each state.
 Potentially exclude states that appear less than X (e.g. 5 times).

+## Some technical ideas

+1. Consider aligning processing of MIMIC data with Fatemi et al. (2021) repo (the MIMIC sepsis processing repo of Microsoft Research)

 ## Fatemi et al. (2021) Medical Dead-ends and Learning to Identify High-risk States and Treatments
 Repo of the paper: https://github.com/microsoft/med-deadend